Indefinite Pronouns

 All can be used with time expressions such as morning, day, and night to refer to the entire period of time.

-I worked on my essay all morning.
+All morning: I was working on my essay all morning.

-She practiced the piano all morning.
+She was practicing the piano all morning.

 All day: We spent all day at the beach.